BeneneeYu/leetcode/leetcode/src/dataStructure/linkedList/question148/README.md

 2. Sort the two sub lists separately.
 3. Merge the two sorted sub lists.

-The termination condition of recursion is the number of nodes in list is less than or equal to one, when the list can no
+The termination condition of recursion is the number of nodes in list is less than or equal to one, when the list can not be splited.

+The ultimate step is to split into independent `size(list)` nodes and sort them by pair and continue.

 ## Bottom-up Merge Sort